gocodo/yourchart-docs/overview/data.rst

 Data
 ====

-A wide array of different patient data-types are available through the use of the |project|.
+A wide array of different types of patient data are available through the use of the |project|.
 For example:

 * Immunization history
 * Allergies